Alonso-del-Arte/currency-demo/README.md

 it wasn't actually added to Java 9, and as of Java 21 it is still not an official part of the Java Development Kit.

+However, Java does provide the `Currency` type in the `java.util` package, which at least spares us the effort of having to define a type to represent the currencies.
+An instance of `Currency` can represent euros, for example.
+But it needs an instance of another type to represent a specific amount of euros, such as, for example, 20&euro;.

 ## Dependencies

 * Joda Money 1.03, `org.joda.money.{CurrencyMismatchException, Money}`